Crime & Justice

 Former Baltimore City State’s Attorney Marilyn Mosby will not receive a presidential pardon despite her campaigning efforts, according to reports.

 On Thursday, Dec.
-12, President Biden commuted the sentences of 1,500 others and pardoned 39 people, in the largest act of clemency in a single day.
+12, President Biden commuted the sentences of 1,500 others and pardoned 39 people.
+It is the largest act of clemency in a single day.

-In May, Mosby, 44, was sentenced to three years of supervised release and a year of house arrest after she was convicted of perjury and mortgage fraud.
-She was also ordered to perform 100 hours of community service.
+In May, Mosby, 44, began serving a sentence of three years of supervised release and one year of house arrest.
+A jury convicted her of perjury and mortgage fraud.
+Additionally, the court ordered her to complete 100 hours of community service.

 Marilyn Mosby pardon efforts

-Biden pardoned his son, Hunter Biden, who was prosecuted for gun and tax related crimes, which called for many people requesting to pardon Mosby.
+Biden pardoned his son, Hunter Biden, who was prosecuted for gun and tax related crimes.
+This revelation called for many people requesting to pardon Mosby.

 In November 2023, a jury found Mosby guilty of two counts of perjury for allegedly lying about business losses to make penalty-free withdrawals from her retirement account.
 She allegedly used the money to buy vacation homes in Florida.